4. ROASTED OR GRILLED VEGGIES

 5. TANGY OR MEATY CHEESES

 Cheese has always been a go-to protein in salads.
-We suggest you up the flavour by grating harder cheeses that are tangy and meaty: Parmegiano-Reggiano, crumbly feta, blue or asiago, and a classic Canadian stand-by, a well-aged, sharp cheddar.
+We suggest you up the flavour by grating harder cheeses that are tangy and meaty: Parmigiano-Reggiano, crumbly feta, blue or asiago, and a classic Canadian stand-by, a well-aged, sharp cheddar.

 6. GLUTEN FREE GRAINS AND LENTILS